Anx450z/rubymine-theme/README.md

 # MidnightMirage Theme

-This is a VSCode theme that is inspired by the RubyMine and RubyLSP's Spinel Themes.
-It features a dark color scheme with low contrast and somewhat muted accents for a distraction free coding experience.
+This is a VSCode theme That has great support for ruby language.
+It features a dark color scheme with low contrast and muted accents for a distraction free coding experience.
 The theme is designed to provide a comfortable and productive environment for developers working with Ruby and other programming languages.

-- supports Ruby LSP
+- Make sure to install Ruby LSP for the best experience for ruby development.

 ## Installation